Dunoon and Kirn Local Place Plan, D1

 Loading...

-Dunoon Stadium and the surrounding land, sports pitches and skate park occupy a large section of land in the heart of the town.
+Dunoon Stadium and the surrounding area, sports pitches and skate park occupy a large section of land in the heart of the town.
 This area is also overlooked by Dunoon Hospital, Kirn Primary school and one of Dunoon’s two housing areas that scores highest on the Scottish Index of Multiple Deprivation (SIMD).
 Despite the pressing need for recreation space to support activities that improve the health and wellbeing of local people, particularly young people and adults with health challenges, Dunoon stadium is largely underused by the community.
 Although the stadium is a staffed facility, the way it is operated and managed means that the stadium remains closed to the public unless it has been booked by an organised group.
 The booking process is not straightforward and can seem challenging for community and school groups.

 Loading...